Packaged Curriculum from BEAM Discovery

 Truth, Lies, and Logic

-Lesson plans developed by Halimeda Glickman-Hoch based on a class she taught at BEAM Discovery in 2018 and taught by Daniel Zaharopol at BEAM Discovery 2017.
+Lesson plans developed by Halimeda Glickman-Hoch based on a class she taught at BEAM Discovery NYC in 2018 based off of notes of Daniel Zaharopol at BEAM Discovery NYC 2017.

 These plans are released by Bridge to Enter Advanced Mathematics under the Creative Commons Attribution Non-Commercial Share Alike license.
 You may use these lesson plans freely for non-commercial purposes as long as you attribute BEAM.
 If you release an edited version, you may not release it with a more restrictive license.

 [something about how to download? or stuff about licenses?]